yukiekajita/Matplotlib-Challenge/README.md

 * The total number of mice used for each drug treatment showed that the numbers of samples with Capomulin and Ramicane treaments (230 mice for Capomulin and 228 mice for Ramicane) were larger than the sample numbers in the other drug treatments (less than 200 mice).
 The result might suggest that mice with Capomulin and Ramicane treaments survived better through the 45 days experimental trial compared with mice with the other drug regimens; therefore, there were more samples available in Capomulin and Ramicane treaments for data analyses.

 * The comparison of the final tumor volume of each mice among the drug treatments of Capomulin, Ramicane, Infubinol, and Ceftamin, showed that the tumor volume in the treatment of Capomulin and Ramicane was much smaller than the tumor volume in the treatment of Infubinol and Ceftamin.
-However, Infubinol treatment had an outlier value.
-Therefore, we may need to consider the outlier value carefully whether we need to remove it or not, for the analyses.
+However, Infubinol treatment data contained an outlier value.
+We might need to consider the outlier value carefully whether we need to remove it or not, in the future analyses.

 * The graph of the tumor volume in the 45 days experimental trial with the Capomulin treatment showed that the tumor volume decreased through the experimental days.
 The result might suggest the beneficial use of Capomulin for the skin cancer treatment.

-* There was a significant correlation between mice weight and tumor volume in the Capomulin treatment (Pearson's R=0.84).
+* There was a significant correlation between mice weight and tumor volume in the Capomulin treatment (Pearson's R = 0.84).
 In addition, there was a positive relationship between mice weight and the average tumor volume of each mice ID in the Capomuline treatment.
-The lager mice had larger tumor volume comapred with the small mice.
+The larger mice had larger tumor volume compared with the small mice.
 The result suggested that mice weight was an important variable (i.e., covariate) to understant the effect of Campomulin on the tumor volume.
 Therefore, further analyses would be needed (i.e., Analyses of Covariate (ANCOVA)) to consider the effect of the sample body weight on the tumor volume.